p16i/mining-irs990-data/README.md

 $ scala compute-yoy.scala irs900-data.txt
 # output shown at `Result` section
 ```
-With `batch-size` at `100` documents per invocation, pausing `30s` for every `50` batches, extracting process takes around `8` minutes.
-Once data is available in one place, computing YoY is rather fast around `2s`.
+With `batch-size` at `100` documents, each invocation completes within `1` minutes.
+During job submission, `submit-job.py` pauses  `30s` at every `50` batches, this submission process takes around `8` minutes to complete.
+Once data is available on `s3`, collecting the intermediate results and computing YoY are rather fast.
+The computation part takes around `2s`.
 In total, the whole pipeline takes approximately `10` minutes.

 ## Result
 ```